nobodyishappy/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### Basic tutorial (for starters)

-In this tutorial, we'll guide you through the basics of using our app to manage your tasks efficiently.
+In this tutorial, we will guide you through the basics of using our app to manage your tasks efficiently.
 With TeamTracker, staying organized has never been easier.
 Let's get started!

 The image below is the application interface with more detailed annotations for you to gain a better understanding